targetteal/o2-pt/game-book.md

 The Outer Link can also establish priorities for the circle, and circle members are expected to align with those priorities.

-The Outer Link role can be excluded or modified entirely with a patch.
+The Outer Link role can be excluded or modified entirely with a restriction.

 The Outer Link holds all circle un-delegated artifacts and accountabilities.